Do I need health insurance abroad?

 Students are covered under the ACE policy during the program dates for travel, either program-related or personal with the exception of travel to "war risk" countries.
 Per the ACE Policy, Personal Deviation (any personal travel outside program dates) is covered for only 7 days either before or after the official program dates.

-Students are only covered by the ACE policy during the program dates, and 7 days either before or after the official dates.
+Students are only covered by the CHUBB policy during the program dates, and 7 days either before or after the official dates.
 In the event you elect to extend your travel beyond the policy term you can purchase additional insurance at the link posted below.
 If you have any questions please contact Tim Cummons at email@example.com or (800) 346-4075 ext 1452 or here.

 If my laptop is stolen when I’m on the program, am I covered by Dickinson insurance?